Seasonal-MC/Johnystar-s-MC-server-documentation/docs/chatting-game.md

 ## Whispering/DMs/PMs

-On most servers you can use commands like ``/w`` or ``/tell`, however we prefer for majority of our communication to happen on Discord directly, so these commands are unfortunately disabled in favour of Discord.
+On most servers you can use commands like ``/w`` or ``/tell``, however we prefer for majority of our communication to happen on Discord directly, so these commands are unfortunately disabled in favour of Discord.

 ## Off topic

 ### Seeing the player list on Discord

-If you ever find yourself wondering who's currently online, but you're not in-game, just use the command ``playerlist`` (no prefixes or suffixes) on the ``#minecraft-chat`` text channel.
+If you ever find yourself wondering who's currently online, but you're not in-game, just use the command ``playerlist`` (no prefixes or suffixes) in the ``#minecraft-chat`` text channel.